-This is a simple low cost inverter circuit which comprises of IC CD 4047 and two MOSFET’s IR540 as it’s main components.
-This circuit will teach you basics of the common application we always use in building electronics devices.
+This is a simple low-cost inverter circuit which comprises of IC CD 4047 and two MOSFET’s IR540 as it’s main components.
+This circuit will teach you the basics of the common application we always use in building electronics devices.

-Objective:- To design a FM transmitter circuit which can transmit signals upto 2 kilometers.
+Objective:- To design an FM transmitter circuit which can transmit signals up to 2 kilometres.

 Some external resources are given below:-